-Any person who is injured as a result of faulty/defective equipment at work is entitled to make a claim for personal injury compensation.
-Here we look at what ‘defective’ means and how to prove your employer is responsible for the accident.
+Any person who is injured as a result of faulty or defective equipment at work is entitled to make a claim for personal injury compensation.
+Here we look at what ‘faulty work equipment’ means and how to prove your employer is responsible for the accident.

 Table of contents:

 - Can you claim if you’re injured by faulty equipment?

 - Common injury claims resulting from defective work equipment

 - How much can you claim for faulty work equipment injuries?

 - How Direct2Compensation can help with your claim

 - Comments – your questions answered